michaellee8/flutter_fuchsia_toolchain/README.md

 4. You may want to look at my flutter gallery fork at https://github.com/michaellee8/flutter_gallery to look for fuchsia specific config.
 5. A link on the full snapshot error (chinese) https://juejin.im/post/5d0dfd6f518825329840196d
+6. Interestingly, `flutter run` only works on qemu-x64 image.
+Maybe it is because workstation does not have tiles.

 ## Known issues
 1. Somehow the guest will not launch the installed packages currently, will be